 “The most comforting thing that I heard from [Fitzgerald] was that water kills the Ebola virus,” he said.
 “I’ve never heard that before.
 I thought it was something that was so contagious there wasn’t much you could do to prevent it or anything else, so her advice was ‘wash your hands.’”

-After Deal made the comment, Fitzgerald cited the World Health Organization (WHO) guidelines that said washing hands with soap and water can help prevent contamination.
+After Deal made the comment, Fitzgerald cited the World Health Organization (WHO)

 She said that according to news reports, Ebola can only survive for a short period of time in water.